 P2P stands for peer-to-peer (it’s also sometimes referred to as people-to-people).
 A P2P service allows users to interact with one another without a third party.
 These services facilitate transactions where people can directly send and receive money with one another using their mobile devices.
 P2P can also refer to things like lending and computing software.

 The ease of use and convenience have made P2P payment services very popular with consumers of all ages.
 Around 80% of U.S. consumers have used a P2P payment service, with 50% of new users aged 45 years or older.¹

 Find out how P2P payment services work, your options, and how best to utilize them.
 Let’s dive into the world of P2P transactions and how they can work for you.

 How P2P payments work

 P2P payments facilitate digital money transfers from one user’s bank account to another.
 These transfers happen via an online portal or mobile app.
-To sign up for a P2P payment service, you must choose a platform, upload the app, and enter your bank account or credit or debit card details.
+To sign up for a P2P payment service, you choose a platform, download the app, and enter your account, debit card, or credit card details.

 When you are logged in, you can usually search for friends by their contact information (email or phone number) or their username if you know it.
-Sometimes, people in your contacts will automatically appear.
 Once you’re ready to send or receive money, you simply choose who you’re sending money to, the amount you’re sending, and the reason for payment (this is sometimes optional), then submit the payment.